Mithreindeir/Reverset/Readme.md

 Commands:
 * anal -> Generic auto analysis of a binary
 * print here/func/address/symbol -> Print the disassembly at a location
+* printil func -> Print the IL at a function
 * goto func/address/symbol -> Moves current location
 * list functions/strings/symbols -> List information about a binary
 * graph here/func/address/symbol -> Prints basic blocks and graphviz edge data